porres/completion-plugin/README.md

 ### Externals scanning

-The plugin intelligently scans the paths set by the user (file->preferences->path) to scan for externals without the need for the user to type their name on a file.
-Consequently the script doesn't need a list of objects.

-It searches the static default paths (ex: *C:/PureData/pd-0.53-2.msw/pd/extra/*) for libraries and then searches any path you've set in *file->preferences->path* or that Deken have set for you.
+The plugin intelligently scans for externals in Pd's search paths (the default ones like 'extra' and the ones set by the user).

 #### duplicates

-Some objects **by design** might be scanned twice as this reflects Pure Data objection instantiation.
+Some objects **by design** might be listed twice as this reflects Pure Data objection instantiation.

 If you've ser for example the following folder in *file->preferences->path*